DataDog/terraform-provider-datadog/docs/resources/synthetics_concurrency_cap.md

 ### Optional

-- `on_demand_concurrency_cap` (Number) Value of the on-demand concurrency cap, customizing the number of Synthetics tests run in parallel.
+- `on_demand_concurrency_cap` (Number) Value of the on-demand concurrency cap, customizing the number of Synthetic tests run in parallel.

 ### Read-Only